Welcome

 Homework

-Please discuss with your son or daughter about their daily use of class time.
+Please discuss with your student about their daily use of class time.
 Students are expected to finish their work during class time.
 If their work is not completed in class, it is expected to be finished as homework.
 Teachers establish their own individual requirements for homework as supported by BOE policy.
 Homework is intended to practice skills already taught and to give students the opportunity to work on projects or to locate information.
 The amount of work assigned may vary among teachers or grade levels.

 Parents should share the responsibility with the teacher for seeing that students complete homework assignments.
 When parents do not understand assignments or when they have questions about the value, length or absence of homework, they should contact the teacher for clarification or to set-up a conference with their child's teachers.